 This system is commonly referred to as the CCSS or the Caja Costarricense de Seguro Social.

-Back in 1949, the government decided to withdraw its army in order to allocate its military funds to health and education.
+Back in 1949, the government decided to withdraw its army to allocate its military funds to health and education.
 While this move was truly drastic, it proved to do the nation good as time progressed.

 World Bank’s data shows the rise of government expenditure on education alone, with the year 1989’s 4.0% elevating to 7.0% 30 years later.